Skip to content

 • Binondo can get crowded, so visiting during weekdays is recommended if you prefer a quieter experience.

-• Don’t forget to try street food, such as siomai (dumplings) and kikiam (fried meat rolls), from local vendors for a taste of authentic Chinatown flavours.
+• Don’t forget to try street food from local vendors, such as siomai (dumplings) and kikiam (fried meat rolls) for authentic Chinatown flavours.

 4. Marvel at Ocean Friends at the Manila Ocean Park